 - Foreign equities (arguable)

-To see why this sequence is likely to suit your circumstances, let’s just quickly tee up the relevant tax rates from April 2016:
+To see why this sequence is likely to suit your circumstances, let’s just quickly tee up the relevant tax rates:

 At a glance we can see that income tax is the nastiest while capital gains tax (CGT) is generally the most benign due to the high personal allowance (you can use your spouse’s too) and the ability to offset gains against losses.

 Before we get into the guts of it, I’ve got to dish up some caveat pie: